krishnaveni0411/Automation-Portfolio/project1-automation/README1.md

 # Project 1 – Automation

 ## Description
-his automation suite demonstrates hands-on experience with Selenium WebDriver, Java, TestNG, and Maven, focused on mastering UI automation through a series of real-world scenarios and exercises.
+This automation suite demonstrates hands-on experience with Selenium WebDriver, Java, TestNG, and Maven, focused on mastering UI automation through a series of real-world scenarios and exercises.
 The project covers end-to-end test cases including login workflows, dropdown interactions, checkbox validations, calendar handling, alert popups, and a dynamic product cart challenge modeled on real-world e-commerce behavior.

 All test cases are structured in two formats: